 - Students can discuss any concerns with their tutors, Progress Lead or directly to the SENCO.

 - The school has staff trained and qualified to carry out a range of other assessments if students are highlighted to us, either from referrals by staff, parents or students themselves.
 Testing for dyslexia, dyscalculia, handwriting difficulties, processing speed, verbal understanding, ASD indicators, amongst others can all be carried out and the results used to implement more specialist intervention or arrangements for examinations etc.

 What types of special educational needs are provided for by the Academy?

-Winterbourne Academy is mainstream secondary school.
-As such provision is made for the full spectrum of SEND that can be met within mainstream education.
+Winterbourne Academy is a mainstream secondary school.
+As such, provision is made for the full spectrum of SEND that can be met within mainstream education.

 The school support students with:

 - Cognition and learning including specific learning difficulties including, dyslexia, dyscalculia , dysgraphia and dyspraxia